Kitty Block, President and Chief Executive Officer

 Marsha R. Perelman (Wynnewood, Pennsylvania) | 2013-

-Former Vice Chair, HSUS Board of Directors; Chair, HSUS Board Development Committee; chair emerita of the Board of Trustees, The Franklin Institute; member, HSUS Board Executive Committee; member, Pennsylvania Dog Law Advisory Board; member, Board of Directors, Project Chimps; director, Penn Virginia Corporation; chair, John S. and James L. Knight Foundation Philadelphia Community Advisory Committee; director, Greater Philadelphia Tourism Marketing Corporation; director, Bryn Mawr Film Institute; founder and former CEO, Woodforde Energy, Inc.; former vice chair and president/CEO, The Philadelphia Zoo; former board chair, American Society for the Prevention of Cruelty to Animals; political advocate for animal protection legislation in Pennsylvania and active in local animal rescue.
+Former Vice Chair, HSUS Board of Directors; Chair, HSUS Board Nominating Committee; Member, HSUS Board Executive Committee; Chair Emerita of the Board of Trustees, The Franklin Institute; member, Pennsylvania Dog Law Advisory Board; Vice Chair, The Fund for the School District of Philadelphia; President, Calder Philadelphia; former director, Penn Virginia Corp; former director, PVR Partners, LLP; former vice chair and President/CEO, The Philadelphia Zoo; former board chair, ASPCA; political advocate for animal protection legislation in Pennsylvania and active in local animal rescue.

 Thomas J. (Tom) Sabatino, Jr. (Greenwich, Connecticut) | 2018-

-Co-Chair, HSUS Board of Directors; Former Executive Vice President and General Counsel, Aetna Inc.; Former Senior Executive Vice President, Chief Administrative Officer and General Counsel, Hertz; Former Executive Vice President, Global Legal and Chief Administrative Officer, Walgreens Boots Alliance; Former Senior Vice President and General Counsel, UAL Corporation and United Airlines; Former Vice President and General Counsel, Schering-Plough Corporation; Former General Counsel, Baxter International; Former General Counsel, American Medical Treatment; Serves on the Board of Overseers for the University of Pennsylvania Law School and Teligent Board of Directors.
+Co-Chair, HSUS Board of Directors; Executive Vice President and General Counsel, Aetna Inc.; former Senior Executive Vice President, Chief Administrative Officer and General Counsel, Hertz; former Executive Vice President, Global Legal and Chief Administrative Officer, Walgreens Boots Alliance; former Senior Vice President and General Counsel, UAL Corporation and United Airlines; former Vice President and General Counsel, Schering-Plough Corporation; former General Counsel, Baxter International; former General Counsel, American Medical Treatment; serves on the Board of Overseers for the University of Pennsylvania Law School and Teligent Board of Directors.

-Steven G. White is based in Angelo Gordon’s Los Angeles office and is co-portfolio manager of the firm’s U.S. real estate funds.
+Member; HSUS Board Audit Committee; Board Liaison, Humane Leadership Council.
+White is based in Angelo Gordon’s Los Angeles office and is co-portfolio manager of the firm’s U.S. real estate funds.
 Prior to joining Angelo Gordon in 2004, White worked in the real estate investment banking group at Goldman Sachs where he participated in the disposition and recapitalization of office, retail, hotel and multi-family properties.
-Previously, White was a partner and co-founder of a private real estate investment company in the Los Angeles area.
-White is on the Board of Directors for Humane Society International.
-He is also a former Chair of the National Council for the Humane Society of the United States.
-He holds an A.B. degree from Dartmouth College and an M.B.A. degree from The Wharton School of the University of Pennsylvania.
+Previously, he was a partner and co-founder of a private real estate investment company in the Los Angeles area.
+He is on the Board of Directors for Humane Society International and also a former Chair of the National Council for the Humane Society of the United States.
+White holds an A.B. degree from Dartmouth College and an MBA degree from The Wharton School of the University of Pennsylvania.